pvdz/preval/tests/cases/normalize/expressions/assignments/call_spread/auto_ident_logic_and_complex_complex.md

     $();
     $(``);
   } else {
-    throw `Preval: Attempting to spread primitive that is not an empty string`;
+    throw `Preval: Attempting to spread a falsy primitive that is not an empty string`;
   }
 }
 `````